 Many countries have used some sort of fixed exchange rate in past decades.
 There is an extensive literature that justifies its use as a way to promote price and financial stability.
-A fixed exchange rate has been used in the form of unilateral pegs (i.e., Argentina in 1990s), monetary unions (Euro area), or a commitment to international monetary rules (gold standard).
-But its use can have negative implications in economic crisis, hindering the adjustment of relative prices and the associated external rebalancing, as Milton Friedman pointed out.
+A fixed exchange rate has been used in the form of unilateral pegs (e.g., Argentina in the 1990s), monetary unions (euro area), or a commitment to international monetary rules (gold standard).
+But its use can have negative implications in an economic crisis, hindering the adjustment of relative prices and the associated external rebalancing, as Milton Friedman pointed out.
 This paper shows that this happened in the US during the Great Depression.
 We show that the gold standard deepened the Great Depression, and leaving it significantly contributed to the economic recovery that started in 1933.